An Official Website of the Commonwealth of Kentucky

 For economy and to meet seasonal needs, Kentucky Fish and Wildlife also annually hires numerous interim employees to work nine (9) months or less; these “seasonal” employees serve in such roles as summer camp counselors; angler surveyors (“creel clerks”); and technicians assisting with seasonal wildlife, fisheries, engineering or other field work or research projects.

 Yet another way the department is accountable to the people is through oversight by the Kentucky legislature.
 State agency budgets are reviewed and approved on a biennial basis by the legislature.
-Statutes conferring authority to the department are voted upon by both the Kentucky Senate and House, and must be signed into law by the Governor.
+Statutes conferring authority to the department are subject to vote by both the Kentucky Senate and House, and ratification by the Governor.

 In addition, regulations proposed by the Commission, and advanced by the Commissioner, are reviewed by legislative committees with jurisdiction over particular subject areas (for example,

 House Natural Resources and Energy, and